 4. Environmental Sustainability

-Along with deforestation, this bought about a mass displacement of the wildlife forced out of their natural habitats.
+Along with deforestation, this brought about a mass displacement of the wildlife forced out of their natural habitats.
 Fortunately, the Green Revolution stopped that by helping farmers produce higher yields from their existing land.

 Using the machinery and chemical solutions offered by the Green revolution researchers, farmers could produce enough food to sustain the population without damaging the environment.